kailibenavente/kailibenavente.github.io/essays/new-type-of-script.md

 But the WOD exercises in 314 help me assess how much I can do on my own and what routes I decide to take when writing a function body.
 Often times, what I write fulfills the expected output but differs from the examples shown.
 But that's the beauty of software engineering, isn't it?

+## Transitioning to TypeScript

+So far I am enjoying TypeScript.
+The 100+ JavaScript modules we did were also enjoyable and learning that everything I wrote in JavaScript would be applicable to TypeScript was a huge relief.

+What I like most about TypeScript is the platform we code on.
+I think the TypeScript Playground is so easily accessible and requires no organization.
+With programs, we have to create, manage, and organize files and I ran into a lot of issues in just that portion of completing homework, but having the TypeScript Playground makes turning in assignments that much easier.

 ## WODs are Useful!

 I truly do think the use of WODs in class are an amazing opportunity to gauge your abilities.
 And though I've only done a few so far, I can say that they're always pleasant.
 It measures your logic, your time management, and is a good display of how you problem solve.
 As mentioned above, my functions never quite match up with the demonstration video afterward, but what the video does provide me with is a new perspective on coding.